ScratchAddons/website-v2/content/docs/getting-started/installing.md

 1. Click "Load unpacked" and select the `ScratchAddons` folder.

-1. To update the extension when testing, click the refresh icon on the extension's card.
+To update the extension when testing, click the refresh icon on the extension's card.

 {{< admonition info >}}
-  You can safely ignore the "Unrecognized manifest key" warning.
-It's required by Firefox.
+  The "Unrecognized manifest key" warning may safely be ignored, since it is required by Firefox.
 {{< /admonition >}}